oobecomau/desktop.gov.au/docs/blueprint/solution-overview.md

 | [Multi-factor authentication](#multi-factor-authentication)                                 | 2              |
 | [Regular backups](#regular-backups)                                                         | N/A            |

 Each of the individual assessments against the Essential Eight are described in detail in the following sections.
-These sections detail the rationale for each maturity level assessment, agency responsibilities, and recommendations to achieving greater maturity levels where applicable.
+These sections detail the rationale for each maturity level assessment, organisation responsibilities, and recommendations to achieving greater maturity levels where applicable.

 ## Application control